LinkedInLearning/advanced-bitbucket-pipelines-3925184/README.md

 ## Message from the instructor

 Hi!
-I'm glad that your're investing in yourself to learn these advanced topics for Bitbucket Pipelines.
+I'm glad that you're investing in yourself to learn these advanced topics for Bitbucket Pipelines.

 I'm a firm believer in the power of hands-on learning so the exercise files are packed with demos and challenges that you can use to follow along.

 > [!IMPORTANT]
 > Running the demos and challenges _will_ use up quite a few build minutes.
-If you're using a free account, I highly encourage you to invest in Overage Protection that will add minutes as needed if you go over the 50 mintues per month limit.
+If you're using a free account, I highly encourage you to invest in Overage Protection that will add minutes as needed if you go over the 50 minutes per month limit.
 >
 > You can find more information on the Overage Protection here: [Manage your plan and billing](https://support.atlassian.com/bitbucket-cloud/docs/manage-your-plan-and-billing/)